ahpatel/thymer-plugins-manager/README.md

 ### Settings

-- **GitHub PAT** (Optional): Provide a Personal Access Token to increase API rate limits when managing many plugins.
+- **GitHub PAT** (Optional): Provide a Personal Access Token to increase API rate limits when managing many plugins or allow you to pull from your private repos.
 - **Community Repositories**: List of raw Markdown URLs pointing to community plugin/theme directories.
 - **Auto-Export**: Toggle automatic backup on every plugin change.
 Choose a local directory using the browser's directory picker.